PezzA/flaten/README.md

 # flaten
 A collapse style game written in GO and delivered via WASM.
-The main focus here is to produce a finished game.
+The main focus here is to work through the pain, and produce a finished, complete game.

 Play it here: https://pezza.github.io/flaten/